Whaleback Ridge

 December 8, 2007

-The popular route to the summit of Whaleback Ridge begins well south and includes a traverse of the ridge.
-Lacking daylight for such a long trip we decided on a more direct route.
+The popular route to the summit of Whaleback Ridge begins well south, but the highest point on Whaleback Ridge, Whaleback Peak, is north.
+Lacking daylight for such a long trip, we decided on a direct route.
 We parked at a turn-off where a road runs south and parallel to Highway 922.
-This put us west of a gap between Black Mountain and an unnamed ridge.
+This put us west of a gap in Whaleback Ridge where Hawkeye Creek runs through.
 After going through the gap and going south in the valley a short way, we easily reached the summit.

-We couldn't be sure where the exact summit was as there was no marker; nothing showing above the snow.
-But we tramped around and covered the highest points on the ridge before turning around.
+We couldn't be sure where the exact summit was as there was no marker, nothing showing above the snow.
+But we tramped around and covered the highest points on the ridge.
+There were too many trees on the summit for me to take a summit panorama.
+We soon headed back the same way.

-We head across the field toward the gap.
+We headed across the field toward the gap

 Almost at the gap where we came to a road that we would use to get us through

-After passing through the gap I stop to get my bearings.
+After passing through the gap I stopped to get my bearings

-Before we reach the ridge on the left, we have to cross the drainage below it.
+Before we reach the ridge on the left, we had to cross the drainage below it

 Crossing the frozen creek

-After reaching the ridge we head to the summit.
+After reaching the ridge we headed to the summit

 The sunny, bare slopes behind looked more enticing than where we were!